abhishek-abhi/Employee_Database_Management/README.md

    4. Training the employee in the respective field.

-   5. Training details as well as cost dashboard.
+   5. Training details as well as employee dashboard.

    To checck the source codes visit the link <a href="https://github.com/abhishek-abhi/Employee_Database_Management/tree/developer"><i>Click on this</i></a>